Priyanka201394/UI-AutomationFramework/README.md

 - Extent reports are used to display the reports.

 ### Setup
-- Install Java using the [link](https://phoenixnap.com/kb/install-java-windows) and set the environment variables.
+- Download and install Java from official oracle site or java site using the [link](https://www.oracle.com/uk/java/technologies/downloads/).
+- Set the environment variables and path for Java (Refer link - https://www.qamadness.com/knowledge-base/how-to-install-maven-and-configure-environment-variables/ )
+- Download maven from official apache site (https://maven.apache.org/download.cgi) and set the environmenet variables and path for Maven in your machine. ( Refer Link - https://www.qamadness.com/knowledge-base/how-to-install-maven-and-configure-environment-variables/)
+- Using command line run commands java -version and mvn -version to confirm the java and maven availability in your machine.
 - Download Eclipse 64 bit and place it in a new folder in the local drive.
 - Create a new Maven project in eclipse and add the below dependencies in the pom.xml file
 ```